 RE ACCELERATORTM Program

-There are usually two reasons: 1) insufficient local renewal capacity, and 2) lack of a strategic renewal process.
+Two common reasons: 1) insufficient local renewal capacity, and 2) lack of a strategic renewal process.

 “The RE Accelerator program is how a city or region proves to residents, employers, and real estate investors